-Macduff Everton spent the last 40 years photographing generations of Maya families in the Yucatán Peninsula–documenting their culture, listening to their stories, and developing lasting relationships.
+Macduff Everton spent the last 40 years photographing generations of Maya families in the Yucatán Peninsula.
+He documented their culture, listened to their stories, and developed lasting relationships.
 Beginning at age 19, the work has shaped his life, and while among many other successes, this project is his most spectacular achievement.

 After his first two decades photographing the Maya, he published the first book, and now, another 20 years later, he’s published the second, The Modern Maya: Incidents of Travel and Friendship in Yucatán.

 We asked Corbis contributor, Macduff Everton, to share more about his experience.